Shindaiwa EB252 - 453 CFM Gas Handheld Blower

 The following charts are provided to give you an idea how the key specs of the Shindaiwa EB252 compare with similar leaf blowers.

-- Upon exiting the nozzle, the air can reach speeds of up to 170 MPH, which is pretty much what is to be expected for gas-powered handheld blowers (the one expelling air at the fastest speed being the Poulan Pro PPBV25 with 230 MPH).
+- Upon exiting the nozzle, the air can reach speeds of up to 170 MPH, which is within the expected range for gas-powered handheld blowers.
+If you wish to benefit from air expelled at the fastest possible speed, the Poulan Pro PPBV25 and its 230 MPH could be an option to consider.

 Price comparison